home-assistant/brands/.github/PULL_REQUEST_TEMPLATE.md

   Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
 -->
-Added icons and logos for a new integration "Tempest".

 ## Type of change
 <!--